Introduction to the program:

 Before the evaluation:

-The AAC-PP has partnered with the AAC Learning Center at Penn State to offer a series of e-learning modules focused on advancing knowledge of AAC.
+- The AAC-PP has partnered with the AAC Learning Center at Penn State to offer a series of e-learning modules.
 Please work your way through each module including: the quizzes, Certificates of Completion, and feedback surveys.
 Please save your Certificate of Completion to track your professional development hours/continuing education units.
 Your Certificate is also stored at the Moodle site if you should need it in the future.
+Please click here to create a free account and enroll in the courses.
+The module “Special Project, CASC Wisconsin” is required for participation.

 What to expect during the evaluation: